QUIZ YOURSELF ON “THEIR,” “THERE,” AND “THEY’RE”

 OTHER WORDS FROM LiberiaLi·be·ri·an, adjective, nounpro-Li·be·ri·an, adjective, nountrans-Li·be·ri·an, adjective

-Examples from the Web for liberia
+Example sentences from the Web for Liberia

 In Liberia, the number is just over 54 percent—Sierra Leone, 67 percent.